aws-ia/terraform-aws-eks-blueprints/examples/blue-green-upgrade/README.md

 Here we use the same GitOps workload configuration repository and adapt parameters with the `values.yaml`.
 We could also use different ArgoCD repository for each cluster, or use a new directory if we want to validate or test new deployment manifests with maybe additional features, configurations or to use with different Kubernetes add-ons (like changing ingress controller).

-Our objective here is to show you how Application teams and Platform teams can configured their infrastructure and workloads so that application teams are able to deploy autonomously their workloads to the EKS clusters thanks to ArgoCD, and platform team can keep the control of migrating production workloads from one cluster to another without having to synchronized operations with applications teams, or asking them to build a complicated CD pipeline.
+Our objective here is to show you how Application teams and Platform teams can configure their infrastructure and workloads so that application teams are able to deploy autonomously their workloads to the EKS clusters thanks to ArgoCD, and platform team can keep the control of migrating production workloads from one cluster to another without having to synchronized operations with applications teams, or asking them to build a complicated CD pipeline.

 > In this example we show how you can seamlessly migrate your stateless workloads between the 2 clusters for a blue/green or Canary migration, but you can also leverage the same architecture to have your workloads for example separated in different accounts or regions, for either High Availability or Lower latency Access from your customers.